texjporg/ptex-texmf/README.md

 includes fonts, Japanese BibTeX styles, Japanese versions of LaTeX classes and macros (called pLaTeX2e), and the like.

-The bundle is a community edition, not the same as the original ASCII edition.
+The bundle is a community edition forked from the original ASCII edition (ptex-texmf-2.5).
 The GitHub repository

 - https://github.com/texjporg/ptex-texmf